Symbolyc One

 Larry Darnell Griffin Jr. (born August 3, 1976), known professionally as Symbolyc One (or S1), is an American record producer from Waco, Texas.
 He signed with Kanye West's GOOD Music as an in-house staffer on the label's Very GOOD Beats production wing by 2013.
 His production credits include West's 2010 single "Power", Beyoncé's 2011 single "Best Thing I Never Had", and 50 Cent's 2012 single "My Life"—each have peaked within the top 40 of the Billboard Hot 100.
 He has won three Grammy Awards throughout his career.

 Origin

-Griffin was born August 3, 1976, in Waco, Texas, and grew up there in a Christian household.
+Larry Darnell Griffin Jr. was born August 3, 1976, in Waco, Texas, and grew up there in a Christian household.
 In junior high school, he learned alto saxophone and played piano throughout his teen years, including for Sunday school at his local church.
 After forming a hip hop group in 2007 with his cousin, Myth, Griffin started making beats and producing recording.
 In 2010, he received his associate degree in audio engineering from McLennan Community College.
 From 2007-2008, S1 competed in national U.S. beat competitions such as iStandard, Red Bull Big Tune, and Sha Money's One Stop Shop.